mlbiocat/mlbiocat2025/_pages/arrival.md

 ## Poster Setup
   <div class="info">
-      <p>Attendees are advised to set up their posters upon arrival on any available poster board (highlighted in green in the map above).
+      <p style="text-align: justify;">Attendees are advised to set up their posters upon arrival on any available poster board (highlighted in green in the map above).
 There is no designated order; it is first-come, first-served.
 There should be enough poster boards for everyone.</p>
   </div>